orgrosua/yabe-ukiyo-free/readme.txt

 = Credits =
 - Image by [Freepik](https://www.flaticon.com/free-icon/forest_3401828) on Flaticon

+== Frequently Asked Questions ==

+= Where I can find a non-compiled version of your javascript and/or CSS related source code? =

+The source code is available on [GitHub](https://github.com/orgrosua/yabe-ukiyo-src-assets).
+The build process related source code are not included.

 == Changelog ==

 Note: The Pro version has a version number with one higher first digit than the Free version.